-Throughout the 1980s and 1990s, a number of education researchers evaluated the effectiveness of using magic tricks with students with learning differences.
-Key findings from this research include:
+Throughout the 1980s and 1990s, a small number of education researchers evaluated the effectiveness of using magic tricks with students diagnosed with learning disabilities.
+The results demonstrate that:

-- Magic tricks offer a creative means for stimulating the senses in special education students (Frith and Walker, 1983).
+- magic tricks offer a creative means for stimulating the senses in special education students (Frith & Walker, 1983);

-- Magic tricks in an educational setting can help students with learning differences attain higher self-esteem and self-confidence (Ezell, 2003).
+- teaching magic tricks in an educational setting can help students with learning differences attain higher self-esteem and self-confidence (Ezell & Ezell, 2003).

 Since 2009, a developing interest in the benefits of learning and performing magic tricks as an approach to teaching functional and academic skills has led to new, innovative research.
 Hocus Focus™ is designed to give you all the necessary tools to bring a little magic into your students’ learning experience.
 Below you will find links to some of the existing research on the Hocus Focus™ Project.